Companies under Liquidation

 Duties of Liquidators

-The liquidator of a company that has commenced voluntary/ compulsory liquidation is also required by law to:
+The liquidator of a company that has commenced voluntary/ compulsory liquidation is required to:

-3. File the subsequent Declarations of Receipts and Payments for the liquidation period.
+2. File the subsequent Declaration of Receipts and Payments for the liquidation period via [email protected] with the email subject header: “Submission of Liquidation Documents”.

-With effect from 1 May 2021, IRAS no longer issues tax clearance letters for all companies under liquidation.
+IRAS does not issue tax clearance letters for all companies under liquidation.
 Before the liquidator proceeds with the completion of the liquidation process, which may involve calling the Final Meeting, he can retrieve the following documents from mytax.iras.gov.sg to establish if the company has no outstanding tax matter or tax liability:

 • Tax matter - Latest Notice of Assessment issued by IRAS